 Longer dictation sessions — now up to 20 minutes

-Dictation sessions now run up to 20 minutes on desktop.
-Draft long emails, capture meeting notes, or think through an essay out loud — Flow keeps up the entire time.
+A single dictation session now runs up to 20 minutes on Mac.
+Draft long emails, capture meeting notes, or think through an essay out loud — there's nothing to configure.

 How it works in Flow